Inclusive Excellence Graduate Fellowship

 Application Process

 Please send a letter of interest and a resume to Jacki Black, Director of Hispanic Initiatives and Diversity & Inclusion Educational Programming at jacqueline.black@marquette.edu.
-The letter of interest should address how the goals and activities of the Office of Institutional Diversity and Inclusion dovetail with your own interests or passions, and how you might benefit from participation in this fellowship.
+The letter of interest should address how the goals and activities of the Office of Inclusion and Belonging dovetail with your own interests or passions, and how you might benefit from participation in this fellowship.
 Your application materials should also demonstrate your commitment to working toward a more equitable and inclusive campus, community, and/or world, as evidenced through your academic, research, co-curricular, volunteer, and/or community-based activities.

 Important Dates